hanizhr/my-resume/README.md

 - Projects and personal achievements
 - Contact information

-The design is lightweight, responsive, and built with pure HTML/CSS (no frameworks), focusing on readability and simplicity.
+The design is lightweight, responsive, and built with pure HTML/CSS, focusing on readability and simplicity.

 ---